dav-24/odin-recipes/README.md

-# odin-recipes
-Early HTML Project - A basic Recipe Site
+The first HTML project I completed as part of The Odin Project syllabus.
+I used basic HTML to build a recipe website.